Cheng0829/YOLOv5-Segmentation-Car-Person/README.md

 number of workers and batch-size.
 Certainly, I advise you to directly use my pre-training models or go to some could GPU platforms if you're not short of money.
 (In the truth, I have been to a website named autoDL many times. )

+> **Tips:** Modify the model structure of YOLOv5, add the PSPNet module, and then use yolov5s.pt as a pre-training model for training.
+Since the model is modified, a new weight file named pspv5s.pt will be generated.
+Because the function of fine-tuning the model is based on the pre-training model, the next training and the final detection in predict.py and detect.py will no longer require yolov5s.pt.

 ### test.py

 The python file is to test the performance of your model by some famous indicators such as Prediction,Recall,F1 and so